mtalent/SweetP/README.md

 # Page one will display a random quote from the quote api on the push of a button

 # Page two displays a vertically scrolling list of quotes that will display the selected quote from the list

+# Page three displays a random joke from the joke api on the push of a button

 All code and configuration created completely by Mark Talent